 Visiting Solvang – A Danish Village in the Heart of Central California Wine Country

-The easiest way to get to Solvang is from Santa Barbara or San Luis Obispo.
+The easiest way to get to Solvang is from Santa Barbara, Los Angeles, or San Luis Obispo.
 If you come from Santa Barbara, you’ll take highway 154 northwest 30-miles to Solvang.
-If you come from San Luis Obispo, you’ll take the 101 southeast, 60-miles.
+If you come from Los Angeles, you’ll take the 101 N to highway 154, 128-miles northwest to Solvang.
+And if you come from San Luis Obispo, you’ll take the 101 southeast, 60-miles.

 If you plan to visit Solvang from Santa Barbara (or visit Santa Barbara in general), don’t miss California’s Best Kept Secret – Santa Barbara the American Riviera